VirusTotal is a False Positive Factory

 People take VirusTotal’s judgment as an indisputable fact.
 The society has not widely accepted the existence of false positives.
 Most people only seem to acknowledge them when they’re affected personally. src1 src2 src3 src4

 VirusTotal needs quality control.
-If you offer solutions with high false positive rates, make them optional and inform users what they are.
+If you offer solutions with high false positive rates, inform users what they are.

 Leave a Reply